View transcript for Getting Your Financial House in Order video

-- Update beneficiaries: The beneficiaries for registered investment accounts (TFSAs, RRSPs, RRIFs, etc.), as well as your insurance and annuity policies, is how these institutions know who the funds should go if something happens to you.
+- Update beneficiaries: The beneficiaries for registered investment accounts (TFSAs, RRSPs, RRIFs, etc.), as well as your insurance and annuity policies, is how these institutions know who the funds should go to if something happens to you.
 Read more about beneficiary designations.

 - Create or update legal documents: Many legal professionals are taking appointments remotely, allowing you to create (or update) important documents like advanced directives, medical or financial powers of attorney and a will from home.